Sharbat (drink): History

-It's believed that sharbats originated in Iran (Persia).
+It is believed that sharbats originated in Iran (Persia).
 Several syrups are listed in the 11th-century Canon of Medicine by Persian writer Ibn Sīnā.
 In the 12th century, Persian book of Zakhireye Khwarazmshahi, Gorgani describes different types of Sharbats in Iran, including Ghoore, Anar, Sekanjebin, etc.

 The first Western mention of sharbat is an Italian reference to something that Turks drink.
 The word enters Italian as sorbetto which becomes sorbet in French.
 In the 17th-century, England began importing "sherbet powders" made from dried fruit and flowers mixed with sugar.
 In the modern era sherbet powder is still popular in the UK.
 A contemporary English writer traveling in the Middle East wrote of "sundry sherbets … some made of sugar and lemons, some of violets, and the like."
 When Europeans figured out how to freeze sherbet they began making sorbetto by adding fruit juices and flavorings to a frozen simple syrup base.
 In the US sherbet generally meant an ice milk, but recipes from early soda fountain manuals include ingredients like gelatin, beaten egg whites, cream, or milk.

 Sharbat was traditionally made with cane juice, but in modern times it is commonly made at home with sugar and water.
 Lime is sometimes added to improve the texture and flavor of the sharbat.
 Honey is also commonly used as a sweetener.
 Sharbet comes in many flavors including lemon, pomegranate, quince, strawberry, cherry, orange, rose, orange blossom, tamarind, mulberry and violet.
 One sharbat recorded in the 19th-century cookbook by Friedrich Unger is called gülgülü tiryaki şerbet which means "pink opium-eater's sherbet".